Mławianka Mława

-MKS Mławianka Mława is a Polish football club based in Mława, Poland.
-The club competes in the III liga, group I. Between 15 May 1997 and 29 October 2010 the club was called MKS Mława temporarily dropping Mławianka from their name.
+MKS Mławianka Mława is a Polish football club based in Mława.
+The club competes in the III liga, group I.

+Between 15 May 1997 and 29 October 2010, the club was called MKS Mława, temporarily dropping Mławianka from their name.

 Fans

 The club has a small number of active supporters.
 The newest is called Mławska Wiara who also support Legia Warszawa and have good relations with fans of KS Łomianki.
 The older group Młoda Horda, support Lechia Gdańsk, and have good relations with fans of Mazur Pisz.
 The two groups have a bitter rivalry with each other.